MAD-BA: 3D LiDAR Bundle Adjustment -- from Uncertainty Modelling to Structure Optimization: Experimental Evaluation

 \section{Experimental Evaluation}

 \definecolor{Gray}{gray}{0.85}

 In this section, we report the results of our method on different publicly available datasets.
-To quantitatively demonstrate the validity of our approach, we employ \gls{ate} for pose estimation evaluation and the Chamfer-L1 distance to calculate the reconstruction accuracy.
 To run the experiments, we used a PC with an Intel Core i9-9900KF CPU @ 3.60GHz and 64GB of RAM.
 Our approach consists of a \lidar{} \gls{ba} to refine poses and scene geometry starting from an initialized set of poses and point clouds (\ie~\lidar{} Odometry or SLAM), accompanied by a minimal set of parameters.
 The results show that our \lidar{} \gls{ba} strategy performs overall better than other existing approaches.
 Experimental evaluation supports our claim in a wide range of heterogeneous environments, including highways, narrow buildings, stairs, static and dynamic settings.

 We report an extensive experimental campaign on the following datasets: \gls{nc} \cite{ramezani2020newer}, \gls{vbr} \cite{brizi2024vbr} and KITTI \cite{geiger2013vision}.
 This experimental evaluation includes the comparison with \lidar{} global refinement strategies: BALM2 \cite{liu2021balm} and HBA \cite{liu2023hba}.